This Is the Laptop You Should Buy Right Now

 Also consider

 We’re not inclined to recommend a cheaper Chromebook, as the display quality drops off significantly.
-Meanwhile, the more expensive $1,000 Pixelbook is just too pricey for a Chrome OS device.
-But we are curious to check out Google’s new 2-in-1, the Pixel Slate, which was announced in October.
+Meanwhile, the more expensive $1,000 Pixelbook is just too pricey for a Chrome OS device, but you can frequently find it for much less than $1,000 both on Google’s store and Amazon.
+If you can find it for $850 or less it’s a fantastic deal.

 Best 2-in-1